wombleton/gitlaw-nz/acts/E/Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012.md

-    (3) However, the Minister must not recommend the making of regulations unless he or she is satisfied that the requirements of [sections 32 to 34][48] have been met.
+    (3) However, the Minister must not recommend the making of regulations unless he or she is satisfied that the requirements of [sections 32 to 34][54] have been met.

+    Section 27(1): amended, on 28 February 2014, by [section 13(1)][310] of the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Amendment Act 2013 (2013 No 85).

 ##### 28 Regulations classifying areas of exclusive economic zone or continental shelf